senyaak/Xtreme-Tankz-Madness-II-launch-linux/README.md

 - ✅ Stable gameplay experience

 ### ❌ Known Issues:
-- ❌ Interface blackout after level completion (unfixable VB6/DirectDraw quirk)
+- ❌ Interface blackout after level completion (unfixable VB6/DirectDraw quirk)(only when resolution changes, you can set 640x480 and avoid it)

 ## 🛠️ Technical Solution